 Credit scores range from a low of 300 to a high of 850.
 Anything below 580 is considered a poor score and below the average of most consumers in the country.
 A person with a score below 580 would pose a high risk of future loan delinquency.
 A score between 580 and 669 is a fair score, although below the average.
 Most consumers that fall in the 670 to 739 range are thought of as good credit risks.
 Anything above 740 shows a consumer is dependable and would be a low risk to lenders.

 If you’ve never held credit, you won’t have anything in your credit report that can be used to calculate a score.
 Consumers typically need at least one open account that has been active for at least six months and one account that has been reported to the credit agencies within the last six months.
 These are the minimum requirements needed to establish a score.
-Continuing to use credit wisely over time will increase your score and your credit history.
+A good idea would be to take out a credit card and use it responsibility, buying things that you would normally purchase anyway and paying them off quickly.
+With SoFi (https://www.sofi.com/credit-

 Although many people may think purchasing items with cash and having zero debt is fiscally responsible, this will not help your credit score.
 There is no history of credit usage and repayment to offer lenders a look into how likely you are to pay back a loan.
 Lenders need historical data to judge your risk.
 When you pay cash, there is no paper trail for lenders to follow.